kyma-project/kyma/docs/01-overview/02-main-areas/service-management/smgt-03-sc-resources.md

 * **ClusterServiceBroker** is an endpoint for a set of managed services that a third party offers and maintains.

 * **ClusterServiceClass** is a managed service exposed by a given ClusterServiceBroker.
-When a cluster administrator registers a new Service Broker in the Service Catalog, the Service Catalog controller obtains new services exposed by the Service Broker and renders them in the cluster as ClusterServiceClasses.
-A ClusterServiceClass is synonymous with a service in the Service Catalog.
+When a cluster administrator registers a new Service Broker in Service Catalog, the Service Catalog controller obtains new services exposed by the Service Broker and renders them in the cluster as ClusterServiceClasses.
+A ClusterServiceClass is synonymous with a service in Service Catalog.

 * **ClusterServicePlan** is a variation of a ClusterServiceClass that offers different levels of quality, configuration options, and the cost of a given service.
 Contrary to the ClusterServiceClass, which is purely descriptive, the ClusterServicePlan provides technical information to the ClusterServiceBroker on this part of the service that the ClusterServiceBroker can expose.

 * **ServiceBroker** is any Service Broker registered in a given Namespace where it exposes ServiceClasses and ServicePlans that are available only in that Namespace.

 * **ServiceClass**  is a Namespace-scoped representation of a ClusterServiceClass.
-Similarly to the ClusterServiceClass, it is synonymous with a service in the Service Catalog.
+Similarly to the ClusterServiceClass, it is synonymous with a service in Service Catalog.

 * **ServicePlan** is a Namespace-scoped representation of a ClusterServicePlan.